tomdng/tomdong-3.0/src/data/projects/test3.md

 ---

 Flier I designed for ACM Comp, a programming competition group at my university.
 We wanted to promote new members to join on for Google’s annual Hashcode Competition.

-More information here just to add another sentence.